 You want MIPS and Koroyd technology on a smaller budget

-The Smith Rover is a great evolution of the previous Smith helmets; while it still offers the Keroyd technology (that’s the “straws” in the vents for added impact damping) it also has some larger, more open, vents at the rear, and it now comes with MIPS technology.
-It's also a chunk cheaper than the Forefront.
+The Smith Rover is a great evolution of the previous Smith helmets; while it still offers the Keroyd technology (that’s the “straws” in the vents for added impact damping) it also has some larger, more open, vents at the rear and it's also a chunk cheaper than the Forefront.

 I gotta say, I’m loving these new, subtle, matte-finish colours.
 Although there are bright colours available, the Matte Charcoal on test here really suited the sleek and modern aesthetics of the Rover helmet.
 I can’t say I’m a massive fan of the large peak; however, as I couldn’t help but think it looked like the spaceship from Flight of the Navigator when I looked sideways (the youngun won’t get that reference, I know), but it was rather useful in the low autumn sun.